 California is already feeling like spring, and spring break will be here before we know it!
 Thinking of an escape this year?

-- For families who enjoy a bit of adventure with their animal experiences, the San Diego Safari Park should be high on your list.
-Where else can you view animals via zipline, safari cart, or private cabana?
-You can even spend the night here with their Roar & Snore package.
+- For families who enjoy a bit of adventure with their animal experiences, check out the San Diego Safari Park.
+View animals via zipline, safari cart, or private cabana.
 Get ready to splurge, because bucket list items abound here!

 - Nothing says spring like kite flying!
 Spend an afternoon flying your kite along the grassy field in the Tecolote Shores of Mission Bay Park.
 Leave some time for the playground or a family bike ride around the bay.

-- If your family is both artsy and outdoorsy, consider exploring some of San Diego’s outdoor art landmarks.
-In Escondido you can visit Niki de Saint Phalle’s “Queen Califa’s Magical Circle” in the Iris Sankey Arboretum.
+- Explore some of San Diego’s outdoor art landmarks.
+In Escondido you can visit Niki de Saint Phalle’s “Queen Califa’s Magical Circle”in the Iris Sankey Arboretum.
 Among the pillars of the San Diego-Coronado Bridge is Chicano Park, an area with both historic and artistic significance to Chicano and Mexican culture.
-Another option is Balboa Park’s Spanish Village, where you can browse the studios and galleries of local artists in an open air art center.

 - Whether or not you’re staying on Coronado Island, be sure to make some time to play, or simply relax, here.
-The beach in front of storied Hotel Del Coronado is beautiful and wide, and offers plenty of places for families to play.
-We enjoyed the beach-side taco stand and seriously contemplated spending $195 to roast s’mores on the beach.
+The beach in front of Hotel Del Coronado is beautiful and wide, with services that range from the hotel’s taco stand to s’mores on the beach.

 - There are hikes for every level at Torrey Pines State Natural Reserve.
 The Guy Fleming Trail is under a mile and winds toward gorgeous ocean views.
 Bring the binoculars because you may be able to spot migrating whales through April.
-If you have a daredevil in your group, consider leaping off the cliffs on a paragliding flight over the ocean and down to the beach below.
 Torrey Pines Gliderport is one of the largest tandem operators in the world, and all ages are welcome to fly.

-- Make a day trip to explore Joshua Tree National Park.
-Both entrances are less than an hour away from Palm Springs.
-If you can get yourselves out early enough, you can still catch the sunrise in Cholla Cactus Garden.
+- Take a day trip to explore Joshua Tree National Park, less than an hour away from Palm Springs.
 Spring is one of the best times to visit with mild temperatures perfect for hiking and climbing.
 Plus the stunning desert wildflower blooms.

 - Another desert park worthy of your time is Anza-Borrego, one of California’s most fascinating state parks.
 Here you can explore seasonal waterfalls, desert wildflowers, and have a rare glimpse at native palm trees.
-Also not to be missed are the Borrego Springs Sculptures.
-There are over 100 of them, which makes for an exciting scavenger hunt like feel when you spot one!
-Check out this video from California Through My Lens to learn more.
+Also not to be missed are the over 100 Borrego Springs Sculptures. .

 - On the kitschier side is a visit to see the Cabazon Dinosaurs.
 Fellow 80’s kids might recognize them from Pee Wee Herman’s Big Adventure and The Wizard.
-The folks at this iconic roadside destination are cheering up passersby with a series of paint-suits on Mr. Rex and Dinny throughout 2021.
-They are suited up in “Love One Another” suits through mid-March.
-I can’t wait to see what this spring will bring!
+Folks at this roadside destination are cheering up visitors with a series of paint-suits on Mr. Rex and Dinny throughout 2021.

 - For a different view of Palm Springs, check out the Palm Springs Aerial Tramway.
 This rotating tram car carries you 2.5 miles up the cliffs of Chino Canyon to the wilderness of Mt.
 San Jacinto State Park.
-When you reach the mountain station at the top, you can enjoy the views from observation decks or head out off to explore some of the park’s family friendly hiking trails.
+Enjoy views from observation decks or head off to explore some of the park’s family friendly hiking trails.
 You can even play in snow here while it lasts!

 - Introduce your family to the area’s native cultures with a visit to Tahquitz Canyon.
-After a 1.8 mile hike with steep rocky stairs, visitors will experience the area’s seasonal 60-foot waterfall, rock art, ancient irrigation systems, and native plants and wildlife.
-This is area is culturally sensitive and one of the most sacred places to the Agua Caliente people.
+After a 1.8 mile hike with steep rocky stairs, visitors experience the area’s seasonal 60-foot waterfall, rock art, ancient irrigation systems, and native plants and wildlife.
+This is area is culturally sensitive and sacred to the Agua Caliente people.

 Last winter we took an RV trip to Death Valley, and loved, loved, loved it!
 Spring break is an even better time to visit with desert blooms and swimming pupfish.
 Check out our full Death Valley family guide for more information and recommendations.